Mike Bocchetti

 Mike Bocchetti (born April 3, 1961) is an American stand-up comedian, actor, and writer from Staten Island, New York.
 He is most notable for his role as the announcer on The Artie Lange Show from 2012 to 2014, and has acted frequently on film and television.

 Bocchetti released a comedy album, Thank You, on Stand Up!
 Records in 2019.

 Early life

-Bocchetti was born on April 3, 1961 in Staten Island to a Catholic Italian family of what he once called "a very humble blue-collar background".
+Bocchetti was born on April 3, 1961, in Staten Island to a Catholic Italian family of what he once called "a very humble blue-collar background".
 He is the oldest of five children.
 He graduated from Tottenville High School in 1979.
-Often bullied as a child for being overweight, he was inspired to become a comedian after hearing Redd Foxx and realizing that the audience was laughing with, not at, Foxx.
+Often bullied as a child for being overweight, he was inspired to become a comedian after hearing Redd Foxx and realizing that the audience was laughing with, and not at, Foxx.

 He joined the Marines in 1980 but washed out after a few weeks; he wrote about the experience for his 2019 stage show Space Cookie.